Do you want to Save More Taxes?

 Section 80EE: Deduction for Interest on Home Loan

 A first-time buyer of a home has to go through a daunting process that begins with searching for the right dream home that fits the budget and aspirations to the even more grueling steps of availing a home loan.
-However, this home loan can be beneficial to the first-time buyer-taxpayer.
-The Income Tax, 1961, under Section 80EE, provides certain criteria that help the taxpayer to claim an additional deduction up to Rs.
-50,000/-.
+The Income Tax, 1961, under Section 80EE, helps taxpayers to claim a deduction of up to Rs 50,000 per financial year.
 This benefit is on the interest paid on the home loan and is not part of Section 80C of the Income Tax Act 1961.

 As per the announcement under Budget 2023, when calculating the capital gains tax on the sale of a residential property, the cost of acquisition (i.e., the original purchase price of the property) should not include any home loan interest that the seller claimed as an income tax deduction during the period they owned the property.